-During this phase, you and any employers you have will be putting money into your SMSF accumulation account.
-You are probably also doing your best to grow the funds in your super account by strategically investing.
+During your working life, your SMSF is (unsurprisingly) in its accumulation phase.
+This phase will see you and any employers you have putting money into your SMSF account.
+You're probably also doing your best to grow the funds in your super account by strategically investing.

 When your fund is in this phase you, as a trustee, are responsible for establishing an investment strategy.
 An investment strategy is a formal document required under super laws.